wp-plugins/post-meta/readme.txt

 == Changelog ==

+= 1.0.8 (14 December, 2013) =
+* Change some UI Design for wp v3.8
+* Using Jquery Online library
+* Also fixed some Jquery problem
+* Update some API function to remove blank label entry

 = 1.0.7 (24 May, 2013) =
 * Change some UI Design
 * Also fixed some Jquery problem